 Lengthening your spine while stretching the bottom of your toes

 While kneeling upright, you can lengthen your spine as you press your toes down.
 Then relax your spine as you relax your toes.

 To increase the toe stretch your can try walking your knees a little bit forwards (away from your toes.)

 To stretch the backs of the ankles you can use the downward facing dog yoga pose.
 First try lifting your heels as high as possible.
-Then to help touch your heels to the floor (and stretch your ankles) focus on pulling upwards on the fronts of your feet.
+This will actually stretch the front of your ankles.
+Then to help touch your heels to the floor (and stretch the back of your ankles) focus on pulling upwards on the fronts of your feet.

 You may also find this ankle stretching video on youtube helpful.